AmazingAmpharos/OoT-Randomizer/README.md

 --logic_skulltulas [{0,10,20,30,40,50}]
 ```

-Choose the maximum number of Gold Skulltulla Tokens that could be required (default: 50)
+Choose the maximum number of Gold Skulltula Tokens that could be required (default: 50)

 ```
 --logic_no_night_tokens_without_suns_song
 ```

-Change logic to expect Sun's Song to defeat nighttime Gold Skulltullas (default: False)
+Change logic to expect Sun's Song to defeat nighttime Gold Skulltulas (default: False)

 ```
 --logic_no_big_poes